Man in serious condition after being shot in Rolleston

-A man has suffered serious injuries and has been taken to hospital after being shot at an address in Rolleston this morning.
+A man has suffered serious injuries and is in hospital after being shot at an address in Rolleston this morning.

 "Initial indications are that the incident involved people known to each other.
 At this early stage of our inquiries, there is no further information available."

-Police told the Herald the man was shot in Rolleston then travelled to an address in Hornby before calling emergency services.
+Police said the man was shot in Rolleston, then travelled to an address in Hornby before calling emergency services.

 A St John ambulance spokesperson said the patient had been taken from Hornby to Christchurch Hospital.